Suprada-2002/notes_training/MVC/passing_modelData.md

 # Pass Model data from Controller to View
+- different ways to transfer data from controller action method to view.

 ## Loosey type views
+- does not provide compile time error checking as well as intelligence support

 ### 1. View Data
-- view data is deined as a property in the ControllerBase class and its type is ViewDataDictionary
+- View data is defined as a property in the ControllerBase class and its type is ViewDataDictionary
 ```
 public ViewDataDuctionary ViewData { get; set; }